-The main feature of the Food Act 2014 is a sliding scale where businesses that are high risk in terms of food safety will operate under more stringent food safety requirements and checks than lower risk food businesses.
+The main feature of the Food Act 2014 is a sliding scale where businesses that are high risk in terms of food safety operate under stricter food safety requirements and checks than lower risk food businesses.

 All new food businesses and food businesses currently registered with Council need to be registered under one of the following options (as required by the Act).
 This assures everyone that there are processes to minimise food safety risks.

-Depending on the type of business you have, you may either:
+Depending on the type of business you have, you may either need to operate under: